Charlie and the War Against the Grannies

 Time Out says

-Alan Brough is starring in the stage adaption of his ridiculous children’s book – and Melbourne will be the first to see it
+Alan Brough stars in the stage adaption of his ridiculously fun children’s book

 Most of us know him from his lovable antics as a team captain on Spicks and Specks, but did you know Alan Brough is also an acclaimed children’s author?
-Better yet, he is starring in the live musical adaption of his ridiculous debut book Charlie and the War Against the Grannies.
+Better yet, he's starring in the live musical adaption of his debut book Charlie and the War Against the Grannies.

 The story follows constantly anxious 12-year-old Charlie Duncan, who only ever wanted a simple paper round, but instead ends up uncovering a league of evil grannies, and he and his best friend Hills must go to war with them to save the fate of the world.

 Charlie and the War Against the Grannies has been short-listed for several book awards.
 The live adaption is a rampaging musical comedy featuring shadow puppetry, live music, and three really stinky farts.
 Brough teamed up with musician/composer Kit Warhurst (Rocket Science) and director/co-writer Sarah Kriegler (Lemony S Puppet Theatre) to create this large scale production.